How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 sun salutation B Warrior-I

-• Step the right foot forward between the palms.
+• Step your right foot forward between your palms.

-• Bend your right leg bringing the thigh parallel to the floor.
+• Bend your right knee, bringing your thigh parallel to the floor.

-• Raise your arms over head joining the palms.
+• Raise your arms overhead, joining your palms together.

 9. Four Limbed Staff Pose (Chaturanga Dandasana)